 The EU also requires member states to establish a well-balanced, nationwide charging infrastructure through its Alternative Fuels Infrastructure Directive – AFID).
 To this end, member states developed National Policy Frameworks (NPFs) by November 2016.
 An important step in supporting the market ramp-up of electric mobility is the development of sufficient and user-friendly infrastructure.

 In order to ensure fast, straightforward charging that reflects user needs, nationwide construction of DC fast-charging stations will be accelerated through the funding guideline.
-Furthermore the BMVI is supporting the roll-out of AC regular charging stations, or intermittent charging, at locations where users park for longer.
+Furthermore, the BMVI is supporting the roll-out of AC regular charging stations, or intermittent charging, at locations where users park for longer.
 All these efforts will secure a nationwide and demand-driven charging infrastructure for battery-electric vehicles in Germany.
-In the process this will drive the establishment of a dynamic market, which already takes into account existing infrastructure and is characterised by functioning competititon between charging infrastructure providers throughout the country.
+In the process this will drive the establishment of a dynamic market, which already takes into account existing infrastructure and is characterised by functioning competition between charging infrastructure providers throughout the country.

 On 13.02.2017, the European Commission approved the Charging Infrastructure Funding Guideline.
 The BMVI is providing a total of 300 million euros in funding support.

 The BMVI’s federal funding programme for charging infrastructure is meeting with very high demand.
 Over 7,200 applications for funding were received in the first six funding calls.
 So far (as of August 2020), applications for a total of around 23,000 charging points have already been approved, of which a good 5,500 are fast charging points.
 This corresponds to a funding volume of around 149 million euros.
 A good 9,500 of the funded charging points are already in operation.